 I continue to be pleasantly surprised at how open venues are to want to make positive changes to their events.
-Also, if you ASK people for feedback on ways to improve events, they are very generous with suggestions.
+Also, if you ask people for feedback on ways to improve events, they are very generous with suggestions.
 Most healthy humans and businesses want to grow and make public events more safe and successful.

 What has been the easiest thing to do/action to become more inclusive and offer sensory-friendly performances?

 -Asking fans for feedback is easy.
 They will tell you what helps!

 -Asking venues about their inclusivity and sensory-friendly strategy is easy.